-From Madrid travel overland to Salamanca, a UNESCO world Heritage city.
+Following breakfast at the hotel we leave Madrid and travel overland to Salamanca, a UNESCO world Heritage city.
 The architectural purity of this charming town has endured through the centuries, during which time its sandstone buildings have acquired the exquisite glow that gives Salamanca its nickname, “The Golden City.”
-Walk under plateresque arches and past ornately decorated masonry walls as you explore the university.
-Then visit Salamanca’s extraordinary Old and New Cathedrals.
-Continue on to Barca d’Alvaon the Spanish/Portugal border and board the Miguel Torga.
-(B,D)
+You will have some time on your own for lunch before we embark on a walking tour.

 Morning disembarkation.
-Transfer to Porto airport(OPO) or join the 2-night post cruise extension in Lisbon
+Transfer to Porto airport(OPO) or join the 2-night post cruise extension in Lisbon (B)